 - Dissociative disorders

-- Emotion regulation problems including anger issues or mood swings
+- Emotion regulation problems, including anger issues or mood swings

 - Symptoms of depression or sadness

-- Anxiety disorders or phobias
+- Anxiety disorders or specific phobias

 - Substance use disorders or addictions